cisco-apjc-cloud-se/ist-dcn-vcenter/README.md

 ![TFCB agent](/images/tfcb-agent.png)

-7. In Terraform Cloud for Business, configure the necessary user account variables for the DCNM, FMC and vCenter servers.
+7. In Terraform Cloud for Business, configure the necessary user account variables for the DCNM and vCenter servers.

 ![TFCB variables](/images/tfcb-vars.png)